rushikesh5555/Technocolab_MiniProject/README.md

 ## Deployment Stage

-This application is designed to predict the acquisition status of startup companies based on selected input parameters.
+This application is designed to predict the acquisition status of startup companies based on selected input parameters.  <br>
 It utilizes Streamlit to create an interactive interface allowing users to input various parameters, view feature-engineered data, and obtain predictions through two pipelines: one for binary classification and another for multi-class classification.

 ### Features